(This article expands on information provided in How to Respond to Parental Alienation and is meant for parents and professionals.)

 The Loyalty Contract

 Alienated children become desperate to maintain their loyalty contract with the alienating parent.
 They develop a narrative to fit the contract that requires a polarized view of the alienating parent as all good and the targeted parent as all bad.
-Because most relationships don’t fit these polarized black and white characteristics, the children are required to distort and bend reality in order to fit each parent into rigid cognitive constructs.
+Because most relationships don’t fit these polarized black-and-white characteristics, the children are required to distort and bend reality in order to fit each parent into rigid cognitive constructs.
 Although children can have an affinity toward one parent over the other, it’s markedly atypical—outside of parental alienation—for children to idealize one parent as perfect while denigrating the other as disposable.

 This polarization only grows over time.
 The growing psychological tumor potentiates the growth of an encapsulated delusional thought system: a belief in the targeted parent’s extreme dangerousness, woeful ineptitude, and irredeemable incapacity to love, despite any evidence of a good base-rate relationship prior to parental alienation setting in or of substantiated abuse and neglect claims.
-The developing narrative is not based in objective reality, but is an inter-subjective narrative between the alienating parent and the children that solidifies the loyalty contract between them.
+The developing narrative is not based in objective reality but is an inter-subjective narrative between the alienating parent and the children that solidifies the loyalty contract between them.

 Most untrained professionals—therapists, attorneys, mediators, and judges—don’t understand this dynamic and will either ignore its presence or prescribe contraindicating treatments and parenting time arrangements.
 For example, they observe the children experiencing symptoms of dysfunction—disobedience, verbal abuse, emotional withdrawal, anxiety, irritability—when in the presence of the rejected parent, while observing these same children functioning in an optimal and sometimes exceptional way elsewhere.
 They can’t fathom that the acting-out behavior is encapsulated and dormant when the children are in the presence of the alienating parent but becomes enlivened and active when they’re exposed to the rejected parent.